 ~

-If you forget to add someone on when you book your session, you can bring cash with you the day of, or we accept Venmo.
+If you forget to add someone on when you book your session, you can contact the farm ahead of time and we can send you a payment link, or you can bring cash with you the day of, or we accept Venmo.

 We cannot force or cajole the cows into laying down or standing up - they are, after all, their own independent beings.
-They'll still take your hugs and kisses, even if standing!
+They'll still take your hugs and kisses, even if standing and/or eating!

 ~